Frequently Asked Questions about the Salt River Wild Horses

 Water levels, obviously, have a significant effect on plants and animal life in the area.
 We believe this to be a potential source of adverse outcomes in the riparian areas along the Salt River.

-These horses are part of the last of these historic living symbols, it is crucial that we make informed decisions based on what future generations of Americans would want us to do.
+It is crucial that we make informed decisions based on what future generations of Americans would want us to do.

-These wild horses are crucially important to the local, environmental and global communities for many reasons, including recreational enjoyment and economic, cultural and educational contributions.
+These wild horses are important to the local, environmental and global communities for many reasons, including recreational enjoyment and economic, cultural and educational contributions.
 The herd is iconic, representative of nature at its best: wild and free.
 It is also accessible — tourists and photographers come from all over the nation to see these wild horses.

 These horses are also important to the Salt River Pima and Fort McDowell Sovereign Nations and as such are protected by both tribes because of the horses’ long and rich heritage with indigenous peoples and because of their historic and cultural significance.